 Strategy Takeaway: As the Google Webmaster’s page describes, focus on creating “a helpful, information-rich site, write pages that clearly and accurately describe your topic.”

 Content Marketing Factors That Increase Website Traffic

+To do this, your strategy is key.
 A well-rounded content marketing campaign focuses on content on your website as well as others.
 Part of your strategy should include getting your content published on other websites and mentioned or covered on other websites.

-When your content is mentioned or published on websites with large audiences, the readers are directed back to you which provides a rush of referral traffic to your site.
+Additionally, when your content is mentioned or published on websites with large audiences, the readers are directed back to you which provides a rush of referral traffic to your site.

 For the campaign, we published the story on the client’s website.
 The write-up included an original library of images that were Photoshopped by designers in 18 different countries.

 We then approached high-authority websites to see if they would be interested in covering the story.

 Because our concept was emotionally driven, focused on a popular topic, and full of powerful, shocking graphics (AKA, great content), websites were quick to write about the topic.
 High-authority sites with large audiences – such as Mashable, BuzzFeed, and The New York Times – covered the story, which led to coverage by many other publishers.
 The project was included on almost 600 unique websites.

 Our client received 700,000 visitors to its website within five days of the campaign’s launch.

 That’s the short-term benefit of getting referral traffic from the media coverage.
 But, because we built so many strong backlinks, organic traffic would improve over time, as well.